Cliff tomb of Hatshepsut: Location, discovery, and excavation

-The tomb is located in a "remote and unfrequented" part of the Theban necropolis, in Wady Sikkat Taqet Zaid, a branch of Wady Gabbanat el-Qurud, on the western side of the mountains from the Valley of the Kings.
-This area likely served as a burial ground for queens during the early Eighteenth Dynasty.
+The tomb is in what Egyptologist Howard Carter called a "remote and unfrequented" part of the Theban Necropolis, in Wady Sikkat Taqet Zaid, a branch of Wady Gabbanat el-Qurud, on the western side of the mountains from the Valley of the Kings.
+This area, sometimes called the Western Wadis, 2 km from the Valley of the Queens, likely served as a burial ground for queens during the early Eighteenth Dynasty.
 The tomb is cut into a water-worn cleft in the rock at the head of the wady, 70 m above the valley floor.

 The tomb was discovered by locals in October 1916.
 With World War I underway, reduced numbers of antiquities officials, combined with the economic depression of the war, led to a rise in tomb robbery in the Theban area.
 Howard Carter recounts that the discovery of the tomb was made by a local group, who, once word of the find spread, were driven off the claim by a rival gang.
 Carter, on holiday in Luxor, was approached by local leaders and asked to resolve the situation.
 When Carter and his workmen arrived at the tomb, they found the robbers still at work:

 It was midnight when we arrived on the scene, and the guide pointed out to me the end of a rope, which dangled sheer down the face of a cliff.
 Listening, we could hear the robbers actually at work, so first I severed their rope, thereby cutting off their means of escape, and then, making secure a good stout rope of my own, I lowered myself down the cliff...
 There were eight at work...
 I gave the alternative of clearing out by means of my rope or else staying where they were without any rope at all, and eventually they saw reason and departed.

 The tomb was entirely filled with water-washed debris, through which the locals had tunneled for a distance of 29 m; the hole was only wide enough to admit a single person, crawling on their stomach.

 Carter's clearance of the tomb took twenty days, with workmen working relay shifts day and night.
 Access to the tomb was improved with a timber structure and a projecting stage which allowed an easier ascent from the floor of the valley.